Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Zips have yet to cover the spread this season when underdogs by 28.5 points or more.

-- Akron's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Akron's games this season have gone over the total in five out of 11 opportunities (45.5%).

+- The Zips average 20.4 points per game, comparable to the 21.6 the Rockets surrender.

-- Akron is 4-1 against the spread and 2-3 overall when the team scores more than 21.6 points.
+- Akron is 4-1 against the spread and 2-3 overall when the team notches more than 21.6 points.

-- In games that Akron picks up more than 340.3 yards, the team is 5-1 against the spread and 2-4 overall.
+- In games that Akron amasses more than 340.3 yards, the team is 5-1 against the spread and 2-4 overall.

-- The Zips have 16 giveaways this season, while the Rockets have 17 takeaways .
+- The Zips have turned the ball over 16 times, one fewer times than the Rockets have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.